The early-evolving brain structures, which are important to human survival, are located in the limbic system.

 The brain uses these two organs to process emotional memories.
 The amygdala helps the brain create fear-based memories by attaching emotional value to the situations it encounters.
 The hippocampus plays a critical role in the formation of long-term memories associated with our senses.
 There’s a good chance you’ll be reminded of summers past when you smell a freshly picked apple or breathe in the salty air at the beach.

-The limbic system, which facilitates the body’s response to extreme sensations of fear and rage, sets off the fight-or-flight response.
+The LS, which facilitates the body’s response to extreme sensations of fear and rage, sets off the fight-or-flight response.
 Fear may be a trigger for the fight, flight, or freeze response since new research reveals that freezing plays a role in this reaction.
 Therefore, it also plays a major role in trauma loop as it controls how we react to the trauma episodes

 Amygdala perceives danger and the limbic system goes into overdrive, prepared to cope with it.
-The adrenal glands produce epinephrine, which elevates blood pressure and heart rate, improves blood flow to muscles and organs, and boosts breathing rate…
+The adrenal glands produce epinephrine.
+Which elevates blood pressure and heart rate, improves blood flow to muscles and organs, and boosts breathing rate…

 A short-term benefit of the fight-or-flight response is that it may keep you alive.
 Chronic stress, on the other hand, activates the [limbic system], which may have long-term detrimental effects on the body.
-Adrenaline and other hormones that are released over an extended period of time might damage blood vessels, increase blood pressure, affect hunger, and negatively impact the immune system
+Adrenaline and other hormones that are released over an extended period of time might damage blood vessels.
+Increase blood pressure, affect hunger, and negatively impact the immune system